casy-lab/BezierFastExploration/README.md

 ## Prerequisites and Dependencies
 This code has been tested on ROS Melodic and ROS Noetic.

-In order to build and run this package, please follow the ROS instal online tutorial ([ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu))
+In order to build and run this package, please follow the ROS install online tutorial ([ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu))

 Install Octomap and Eigen:
 ```